lbozarth/facebook_low_high_quality_news/README.md

-# This repo contains code and data for the paper: `Bursts of contemporaneous publication among high and low credibility online information providers`
+# This repo contains code and data for the paper: "Bursts of contemporaneous publication among high and low credibility online information providers"

 ## scripts

-### src folder
+### SRC folder
 1. Code to scrape URLs: `src/fetch_url.py`
 2. Code to extract body text from an html webpage: `src/parse_article.py`
 3. Code for entity categorization: `gen_entcat_*.py`, and `torchProp.py`